 Risks of manual GPS configuration

-If you set the GPS signal level values inaccurately, your pup may receive corrections at the wrong time or location.
-That is why you should only perform this manual configuration if your collar is consistently reporting low GPS levels while outdoors, or high GPS levels while indoors.
+If you set the GPS signal level values inaccurately, your pup may receive preventions at the wrong time or location, or may not receive preventions near the fence perimeter.
+That is why you should only perform this manual configuration if your collar is consistently reporting Low GPS levels while outdoors (especially near your fence perimeter), or High GPS levels while providing poor positioning accuracy.

 Make sure you follow these instructions carefully to complete the manual configuration.
 You can watch the video and/or follow the written instructions below.